devicetree-org/lopper/README.md

     , --werror        treat warnings as errors
   -S, --save-temps    don't remove temporary files
     , --cfgfile       specify a lopper configuration file to use (configparser format) , --cfgval        specify a configuration value to use (in configparser section format).
-Can be specified multiple times , --schema        one of: "path to a dts schema", "learn" or "none" -h, --help          display this help and exit
+Can be specified multiple times. values are readable by code lops via "config", allowing a lop to be parameterized per invocation , --schema        one of: "path to a dts schema", "learn" or "none" -h, --help          display this help and exit
   -O, --outdir        directory to use for output files